 - 1 tablespoon lemon zest

-- 5 egg yolks (reserve egg whites for another use)
+- 5 egg yolks, yolks only, not egg whites

 - 2 tablespoons sugar